MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/solidworks.md

 ### Create a silhouette

-Another option for optimizing your model is the Silhouette tool.
+Another option for optimizing your model is the **Silhouette** tool.
 This tool is useful when you just need to understand the basic shape of a complex model.

 1. To access the tool, select **Tools > Defeature**.

     ![Defeature tool](media/solidworks-defeature.PNG "Defeature tool")

-2. Select **Silhouette**.
+2. Select the **Silhouette** button.

     ![Silhouette tool](media/solidworks-silhouette.PNG "Silhouette tool")